capsidjs/capsid/README.md

 def('manager', Manager)
 ```

 In the above example, `manager.ended` event is triggered after `promise` is resolved.
-The resolved value of the promise is passed as the second argument of the event handler.
+The resolved value of the promise is passed as `detail` of the event object.

 ## `@wire`